Mumesh8210/Prediction-of-Bank-Churn-Customer/README.md

-# Prediction-of-Bank-Churn-Customer
+bu# Prediction-of-Bank-Churn-Customer
 *This project aims to develop a machine learning model that can predict the likelihood of a bank customer churning or leaving the bank.
 Customer churn is a critical issue in the banking industry, and being able to predict it can help banks take proactive steps to retain customers and minimize revenue los*